julesbecker/components_bandcamp/README.md

 In order to achieve this without sacrificing performance, performance needs to improve significantly.
 Some possibilities:
 - preprocess the data as much as possible to minimize runtime calculations
-- Switch to world110 when panning or zooming (json thereof coming shortly)
+- Switch to world110 when panning or zooming (e.g., https://observablehq.com/@d3/versor-zooming)
 - stop using D3's native transition library and switch it to PixiJS, at least for circle rendering (http://pixijs.download/release/docs/index.html)